Darkness4/withny-dl/README.md

 ## Features

 - Download withny live streams automatically via polling.
+- Save live chat into a JSON file.
+- Save stream information into a JSON file.
+- Download thumbnails.
 - Remux the stream into an MP4 file.
 - Extract audio from the stream.
 - Concatenate and remux with previous recordings after it is finished (in case of crashes).